-Kumbaya would never have become a left-wing political anthem if a folklore buff hadn't lugged wax cylinders to the Sea Islands and recorded the song in 1928.
+Left-wing activists would never have adopted Kumbaya as an anthem if a folklore buff hadn't lugged wax cylinders to the Sea Islands.
+There, in 1928, Robert Winslow Gordon recorded the song to preserve and study it.

 Kumbaya at the Library of Congress